circlemouth/Codex-Wrapper/README.md

 - CODEX_PATH: Path to the `codex` binary.
 Default `codex`.
 - CODEX_WORKDIR: Working directory for Codex executions (`cwd`).
 Default `/workspace`.
   - Ensure this directory is writable by the server user; otherwise Codex fails with `Failed to create CODEX_WORKDIR ...
 Read-only file system`.
+  - Codex merges any `AGENTS.md` files under this directory tree when the wrapper runs requests; copy `docs/examples/AGENTS.example.md` here (or deeper) to provide project instructions.
+- CODEX_CONFIG_DIR: Optional directory treated as `CODEX_HOME` for this wrapper.
+When set, the server creates it if missing and runs Codex CLI with that directory as its config root; place wrapper-specific `config.toml`, `auth.json`, or MCP settings here.
 - CODEX_MODEL: **Deprecated.** Model selection is automatic; setting this variable has no effect (a warning is logged if present).
   - Note: The string is free‑form, but it must be a model name supported by the selected `model_provider` (OpenAI by default).
 - CODEX_SANDBOX_MODE: Sandbox mode.
 One of: `read-only` | `workspace-write` | `danger-full-access`.